 Technical teams should follow this implementation guide to deploy GovWifi in government buildings.

-GovWifi is currently in public beta, which means we’re still testing and improving it.
+GovWifi, developed by GDS, is currently in public beta.
+This means we’re still testing and improving it.
 It’s only available in government organisations taking part in the public beta.
-Request to take part by emailing email@example.com.
+Request to take part by emailing firstname.lastname@example.org.

 Before reading the steps below to create a new wifi installation, make sure your organisation meets the technical requirements and recommendations.